iamkirankumaryadav/LLMOps/LoRA vs QLoRA.md

-# LoRA (Low-Rank Adaptation)** and **QLoRA (Quantized Low-Rank Adaptation)**
+# LoRA (Low-Rank Adaptation)
-- Techniques used to efficiently fine-tune large language models (LLMs) without training the entire model from scratch.
+- Technique used to efficiently fine-tune large language models (LLMs) without training the entire model from scratch.
 - This is crucial because training LLMs from scratch is computationally expensive and time-consuming.
-- Both LoRA and QLoRA are powerful techniques for efficient fine-tuning of LLMs.
-- LoRA is a good starting point, while QLoRA is ideal for resource-constrained environments where memory and computational efficiency are critical.

 ### LoRA
 - LoRA introduces small trainable matrices to the attention layers of the pre-trained LLM.
-- These matrices reduces the number of parameters to be trained, making the fine-tuning process more efficient.
+- These matrices reduce the number of parameters to be trained, making the fine-tuning process more efficient.

 **Benefits:**
 - **Reduced memory footprint:** LoRA requires significantly less memory compared to full fine-tuning.